ArhanUofT/scPipeVis/README.md

   Launch an interactive Shiny app which runs the pipeline (if needed) and allows the user to select any gene and visualise its expression on the UMAP embedding via a simple graphical interface.
+Please read the functions man page to understand how to pass in your own data to the shiny app.

 Refer to package vignettes for more details.
 An overview of the package is illustrated below.